 About Theo

-Theo’s music has been performed by many collaborators, including the International Contemporary Ensemble, TAK Ensemble, Mivos Quartet, Antioch Chamber Ensemble, Princeton University Glee Club and Chamber Choir, Princeton Laptop Orchestra, DJ Sparr, David Friend, Matthew Gold, and Soo Yeon Lyuh.
-He has sung with the choir of St. James in the City LA, Tonality, C3LA, Gallicantus, various USC and Princeton choirs, and the Princeton Katzenjammers acapella group.
-Additionally, he sings in the recently founded octet Exilio, which is dedicated to programming new music and composers from historically underrepresented groups.
+Theo’s music has been performed by many collaborators, including the International Contemporary Ensemble, TAK Ensemble, Mivos Quartet, Talujon, Friction Quartet, Antioch Chamber Ensemble, HEX Vocal Ensemble, DJ Sparr, David Friend, and Soo Yeon Lyuh.
+He has sung with the choir of St. James in-the-City LA, Tonality, Choral Arts Initiative, and Gallicantus, among others.
+Additionally, he is an original member of the vocal octet Exilio, which is dedicated to programming new music and composers from underrepresented groups.
+His music was recently programmed at Hear Now Festival in Los Angeles and Penn State’s New Music Symposium.

 Other interests include reading obscure history, playing strategy games, telling bad puns, skiing, and vegetarian cooking.